-Gib indicates that the Earl of Southampton was there, but I’ve found no other reference to that.
-We do know Southampton liked ballon.
-His near duel with the Earl of Northumberland was delayed because he’d hurt his arm playing.
+Gib indicates that the Earl of Southampton was there.
+I’ve found no other reference to that, but we do know Southampton liked playing ballon.

 Sir Robert Sidney (1563-1626) had been appointed in 1589 as Governor of Flushing (Vlissingen), a town the Dutch had temporarily granted to England as surety on a financial loan.
-By the mid-1590s he seems to have felt his career was stalled, and hoped to come home.
+By the mid-1590s Sir Robert was hoping to come home.

 Rowland Whyte was Sir Robert’s agent in London and looked out for his interests there.
 This included supplies for Flushing, but he also watched for any good position that might soon be vacant (something Gib would understand perfectly), and kept an eye on the health and welfare of Sir Robert’s wife Barbara and their children.

-Sir Robert’s stalled career and lack of leave may have been because of rival factions at Court and his personal and familial links with Essex.
-However, he was well served by Rowland Whyte, who did so good a job of keeping Sir Robert up with all the news and gossip that his letters are now a valuable resource for historians.
+Sir Robert’s stalled career may have been because of rival factions at Court and his personal and familial links with Essex.
+However, he was well served by Rowland Whyte, who did so good a job of sending Sir Robert all the news and gossip that his letters are now a valuable resource for historians.